-2. Your statement that third party sources do not guaranty the accuracy or completeness of the industry and market data and your statement that you have not independently verified the data may be interpreted as an implied disclaimer.
-Please revise to clarify that you are liable for this information disclosed in your registration statement.
+1. We note your response to prior comment 2.
+Your revised disclosure that third party studies generally indicate that their information has been obtained from sources believed to be reliable, although they do not guarantee the accuracy or completeness of such information may still be interpreted as an implied disclaimer.
+Please revise your statement to clarify that you are liable for the information disclosed in your registration statement.